Sir James Bell, 1st Baronet: Yachting

-A serious yachtsman he entered the Americas Cup in 1887 with his yacht "Thistle" but was unsuccessful.
+A serious yachtsman he entered the America's Cup in 1887 with his yacht "Thistle" but was unsuccessful.

 The yacht was designed by George Lennox Watson and built by D & W Henderson in the winter of 1886/7.
 The ship was captained by John and Charlie Barr.
 It lost out to the American yacht "Volunteer".
 It was then returned to Europe and sold to Kaiser Wilhelm II for personal use under the name "Meteor".
 It was broken up in 1921.

 He was Vice Commodore of the Royal Clyde Yacht Club.

 Family

 His wife, Helen Findlay of Hallhill, died in 1909.

 Their son was killed at the Battle of Bakenlaagte in the Boer War.

-Their son John Bell (1876-1943) became 2nd Baronet of Marlbourough Terrace in 1929 on his father's death.
+Their son John Bell (1876-1943) became 2nd Baronet of Marlborough Terrace in 1929 on his father's death.

 Artistic recognition

 He was portrayed in office by Hubert von Herkomer.